akovac35/adengine-backend/README.md

 The service is designed for about 10 000 entries in the AdNetworkScores.csv file and about 1000 entries in the ExcludedAdNetworks.csv file.
 This should not be a limitation because parameterizations are possible, see file examples.

 On the hosting side, the service uses the standard variant of Java 11 Google App Engine, which supports rapid and high scalability.
+Automatic scaling is configured with criteria for cpu usage and req/s/instance.
+This enables Google Cloud to start and stop instances as needed.**The default configuration for this service permits Google Cloud to stop all service instances** if there are no requests in a given time frame, for cost cutting.
+This also means that the first request in such a state will be slower.

 ## TODO

-* first request is slower because of Java class loading and heap allocations - perhaps a warmup will help
 * add authentication with tokens
 * consider rate limiters
 * add health checks